bakerfranke/bakerfranke.github.io/ColorSleuth/README.txt

-# README for Remix: ColorSleuth #
+# README for Remix: Remix: Color Sleuth Exemplar - basic version #

-This is the README file for the Remix: ColorSleuth app.
+This is the README file for the Remix: Remix: Color Sleuth Exemplar - basic version app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.